Synalpheus: Eusociality

 The only known eusocial aquatic species occur within the genus Synalpheus.
 The species known to be eusocial are S. brooksi, S. chacei, S. elizabethae, S. filidigitus, S. rathbunae, S. regalis, S. microneptunus, and S. duffyi as well as potentially S. riosi.
+The level of eusociality exhibited differs between species, with highly eusocial species having one reproducing female, or queen, per colony.
+Some species, including S. brooksi and S. rathbunae, may have up to a dozen reproducing females in a single colony.
+Species with many reproducing females see higher levels of reproductive competition.

 Eusociality has evolved at least three times within Synalpheus.
 It appears that there were multiple rapid radiations between 3 and 9 mya from which the ancestors of these eusocial species appeared.
 Eusociality is thought to have arisen due to competition for space, because among the species that host Synalpheus, empty sponges are rarely found.
-It also appears that kin selection was necessary for this evolution to occur because the only species in which eusociality has appeared are non-dispersing shrimp that hatch directly into crawling individuals.
+The evolution of eusociality is also linked to a species filling a generalist role in their ecosystem, which is true of all Synalpheus species which exhibit eusocial behavior.It also appears that kin selection was necessary for this evolution to occur because the only species in which eusociality has appeared are non-dispersing shrimp that hatch directly into crawling individuals.
 Until recently, eusocial species of Synalpheus have appeared in far greater abundance than, and appear to outcompete, less social species for space in sponges.